avabellaw/bright-times/readme.md

 * Users will be able to view their tickets.
 * Users will be able to browse events, they will also be able to browse by location.

-Possible features to include:
+Future features:
+* Recurring events.
 * Notify users of upcoming events by email.
 * Ability to subscribe to a reminder of an event.

-Future features:
-* Recurring events.
+* The ability to search events.

 #### User stories